johnwcowan/r7rs-work/Dictionaries.md

 ## Abstract

-The procedures of this SRFI allow the manipulation of an object that maps keys to values without the caller needing to know exactly how the object is implemented.
+The procedures of this SRFI allow callers to manipulate an object that maps keys to values without the caller needing to know exactly what the type of the object is.
 Such an object is called a *dictionary* in this SRFI.

 ## Rationale